7coil/DiscordLink/readme.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Some of this code is inherited from BKMCHAT, licenced under the MIT licence. https://github.com/comp500/bkmchat
+Some of this code is inherited from BKMCHAT, licenced under the MIT licence.
+The portions of code that still exist are licensed under this licence.

+https://github.com/comp500/bkmchat

 A copy of the licence used (GNU GPLv3, licence.txt) and the MIT licence (MIT, MIT.txt) can be found in their respective files on the root of this repo.